An Infinitesimal $p$-adic Multiplicative Manin-Mumford Conjecture: Manin-Mumford for formal

 \subsection{Geometric statements}

 We are interested in irreducible components $Z$ of the Zariski closure of the set of special points $\calS_A$ on $A=\calO_F[[X_1,\ldots, X_n]]/I$ for $I$ a non-trivial ideal.
-As irreducible special subschemes correspond to products of a formal subtorus with a torsion point of $\widehat{\IG}_m^n$, their dimension should be the dimension of the subtorus.
-While one has to be careful with dimensions in our setting as the ring of coefficients is one-dimensional, it follows from the definitions of $Z$ that $(\pi)\subset\calO_F$ is never an associated prime.
-The codimension of $Z$ can be read off on the set of special points: \begin{lemma} Let $Z$ be an irreducible component of the Zariski closure of $\calS_A$ and let $S_Z$ denote the set of special points lying on $Z$.
-Then $Z$ has codimension the maximum number $r$ of columns with finite projections in the $\Aut(\widehat{\IG}_m^n)\cong \GL_n(\IZ_p)$-orbit of $S_Z$. \end{lemma} \begin{proof} The inequality $\codim(Z)\geq r$ is straightforward: if $r$ coordinates have finite projections we may cover $S_Z$ by finitely many sets of the form $\calS^r\times (\xi_1-1)\times\cdots\times (\xi_{n-r}-1)$.
-Their Zariski closure are codimension $r$ hyperplanes.
-We proceed to show $\codim(Z)\leq r$.
-We may assume $\codim(Z)\geq 1$ and $n>r$.
-By definition of $r$, after a multiplicative change of variables as in Lemma \ref{nicesequence} we may assume there are sequences $(\zeta_k)_{k\in\IN}$ and $(a_{ik})_{k\in\IN}$ with
+As irreducible special subschemes correspond to translates of a formal subtorus by a torsion point of $\widehat{\IG}_m^n$, their dimension should be the dimension of the subtorus.
+While one has to be careful with dimensions in our setting as the ring of coefficients is one-dimensional, it follows from the definitions of $Z$ that $(\pi)\subset\calO_F$ is never an associated prime and we show: